ZheHongNg/FinalYearProject/README.md

-# Talk-A-Tive
+# ChemTalking

-Talk-a-tive is a Full Stack Chatting App.
+ChemTalking is a Web-based messaging and forum app.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+I used Socket.io for real time messaging. i also stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack

 **Client:** React JS